Please take a moment to read our latest COVID-19 update.

 Please consider supporting this fine organization in anyway you can, if you can, especially during these times.
 Visit their website where an easy online donation process exists.

-The other organization we choose to support is one that we have been involved with since 2012 - The Wild Killer Whale Adoption Program, which is connected to Ocean Wise and the Vancouver Aquarium.
+The other organization we chose to support is one that we have been involved with since 2012 - The Wild Killer Whale Adoption Program, which is connected to Ocean Wise and the Vancouver Aquarium.
 The program raises funds to support conservation-oriented research on wild killer whales by the Marine Mammal Research Program.
 Learn more about the organization and all they do - here.
 Another great operation that you could consider supporting.

 With an official wrap to 2020 now in the books, let's all hope for a smoother, safe and healthy 2021!